 The human being in the environments of modern technology has to endure stresses of many and varied kinds of vibrations.
 Measuring vibration is an important tool in rehabilitation and biomechanical fields of research.
 We have proposed image processing as a new method to record and determine the frequency response of human body.
 The subjects were exposed to whole body periodical vibration while standing on a shaking table.
 Two digital camcorders were used to capture the motion of colored pencil-dot markers on the skin of human body (forehead) and on the edge of the shaking table.
 After color spotting each frame, the binary image results were processed using new circle factor criteria proposed...

-A Comparative Study between Available Lifting Tools for Assessment of Risk of Back Injuries, M.Sc.
+M.Sc.
 Thesis Sharif University of Technology ; Arjmand, Navid

 Epidemiological studies have identified manual material handling and lifting as risk factors in occupational low back pain (LBP).
 There are many lifting analysis tools to estimate the risk of injury during a specific lifting task.
 One for using these tools, needs to know the limitations of each tool and be noticed where a tool cannot be used.
 The purpose of this study is to compare different biomechanical models of lumbar spine and find out their characteristics.Five models are chosen for this study which are: the University of Michigan’s Static Strength Prediction Program ( ) software, the revised Hand-Calculation Back Compressive Force (HCBCF) equation, the simple polynomial equation of...